-To be eligible to have a health savings account, you must be covered under an HSA-compatible high deductible health plan (HDHP).
+To be eligible to have an HSA, you must be covered under an HSA-compatible high deductible health plan (HDHP).
 An HDHP generally requires that you pay out of pocket for medical expenses incurred (excluding certain preventive care expenses) until your deductible is met.
 Plan coverage kicks in after that.